tusharsahu2599/medplus/README.md

 1)shoppingcart.html
 2)stylesheet.css

+In this Shoppingcart page language used - a)HTML

+b)CSS

 Combining both the files decribes the overall structure of medplusmart.com shopping cart page.

 Here the user land into this page when he/she orders any product or item from the website.